Marceillo/eco-shave/README.md

 <summary>My Intial ERD Diagram</summary>

 * For the initial ERD diagram plan, I used [lucid chart](https://www.lucidchart.com/)
-* There are some some design differances made during the project build just as side note.
+* There are some design differences made during the project build just as a side note.
 <br>
 <br>
 <img src="readme-images/erd-diagram.png">